adobecom/milo/tools/cchd/README.md

 The `tools/cchd/index.html` file contains the following examples.
 Over time, this page will be updated with new examples representing different use cases.

-## 1. Milo Consonant CTA styles for the CTA
+## 1. Milo Consonant Styles for the CTA

 The checkout link in the footer slot is styled by Milo:
 ```html